jobrunr/website/content/en/documentation/pro/transactions.md

 - if one is present, it is used and the whole method is transactional.
 - if not, JobRunr creates it's own transaction to make sure the job is saved to the database.

-> This off-course only works for the SQL `StorageProvider`s.
+> This of course only works for the SQL `StorageProvider`s.

 {{< trial-button >}}